-Fall 2017.
+Next available.
 Students in prior catalog years who have not taken SJB 103 will work with advisors to fill out an iCAP exception form that will accommodate this change in their program.

 Photojournalism Committee 02/8/17

 SJ&B Curriculum Committee 2/17/17

 Potter College Curriculum Committee 2 March 2017

-Undergraduate Curriculum Committee 03/23/2017
+Undergraduate Curriculum Committee

 University Senate

-Potter College of Arts & Letters School of Journalism & Broadcasting Proposal to Revise a Program (Consent)
+Potter College of Arts & Letters School of Journalism & Broadcasting Proposal to Revise a Program (Action Item)